nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-lb_x-road_external_load_balancer_installation_guide.md

 * If a node fails, the messages being processed by that node are lost.
   - It is the responsibility of the load balancer component to detect the failure and route further messages to other nodes.
     Because there potentially is some delay before the failure is noticed, some messages might be lost due to the delay.
-  - Recovering lost messages is not supported by the load balancing support.
+  - Recovering lost messages is not supported.
 * Configuration updates are asynchronous and the cluster state is eventually consistent.
 * If the master node fails or communication is interrupted during a configuration update, each slave should have a valid configuration, but the cluster state can be inconsistent (some members might have the old configuration while some might